Implications for data analysis (3/4)

 - The proposed analysis must be of high quality, given the available resources.

 - This means coherence between the question, the data availability, the data quality, the data analysis method and the capacity of the data analysis unit.
-A well-designed, detailed data analysis plan (see below) ensures this global coherence.
+A well-designed, detailed data analysis plan (see below) ensures this overall coherence.